What do the most productive people know that you don’t?

 You are working away in the zone on a blog post and then you hear it, a notification from your phone letting you know that you have gotten an email.

 Just like a kid who just got a package in the mail you want to look at it, don’t lie, you instantly wonder what you have gotten in your inbox and you flip over to read the email without realizing that your mind now has to flip from one task to another.
-After listening to an interview between Tim Ferriss and Neil Strauss, I changed the way I approach email and think you should too.
+After listening to an interview with Tim Ferriss and Neil Strauss, I changed the way I approach emails and think you should too.

 Neil only allows himself to check his email for one hour a day, going so far as to have given his wife the password to access it.
 By doing this he is able to keep his mind focused on the task at hand and when you have written seven best sellers you know something about staying focused!

-Part of being an Entrepreneur is that you set your own schedule, if you want to take a nap at 2 that is your prerogative and no one can tell you otherwise.
+Part of being an Entrepreneur is that you set your own schedule if you want to take a nap at 2 that is your prerogative and no one can tell you otherwise.
 That being said with total freedom comes many many traps that can take your productivity from amazing to 0.
 The first experiment in scheduling for me was to try out “The Founders Schedule” from Sean Byrnes.

-This schedule is divided into making, meeting, planning and research and even sets blocks of time for you to take breaks and relax.
+This schedule is divided into making, meeting, planning, and research and even sets blocks of time for you to take breaks and relax.
 I ran this for about 2 weeks and while I enjoyed it I find I want to work a bit differently, you may end up wanting to make modifications as well.

 Try making a schedule for yourself and sticking to it, you may need to make changes or skip things that you had planned on occasion but forcing yourself to stick to a schedule can really increase how much work you get done during the day.

-If it works for LMFAO it should work for you right?
+If it works for LMFAO it should work for you, right?

 Working out has major benefits: